ZacharyRener/code-sample/readme.md

 ### How to view the sample?

+If you ran the CLI commands, the homepage should be setup and accessible locally:
+[http://localhost:8888/](http://localhost:8888/) (Username: `admin`, Password: `password`)

+And it should be identical to the remote site: https://zachcodesample.wpenginepowered.com/ (Username: `10up`, Password: `2025-10up-zach`)

-Login to WordPress, ensure the "Zach FSE Theme" is active, and create a new page.
+Otherwise, Login to WordPress, ensure the "Zach FSE Theme" is active, and create a new page.
 You should be prompted with a Pattern selector:

 <img width="400px" src="https://wp.zacharyrener.com/wp-content/uploads/2025/03/Screenshot-2025-03-18-at-9.31.12 PM.png" />